-Young people are frequently ‘othered’ in discussions about on conflict.
+Young people are frequently ‘othered’ in discussions about conflict.
 This is a dangerous practice as youths can play a very positive role aiding peacebuilding in societies recovering from conflict.
-The […]
+The UN […]

 In an important year for the Women, Peace and Security agenda, women’s civil society organising is increasingly being impacted by global and national counter-terrorism regimes.

 A spate of violence against women in the eastern DRC shows that there is still a long way to go on effective implementation of the UN Security Council Resolution 1325 on Women, Peace and Security, 14 years after its adoption.

 Almost 15 years after the first resolution to address women, peace and security, the agenda’s implementation is increasingly subverted by the militarised security paradigm.
 Implementing UNSCR 1325 has been interpreted as being about fitting women into the current peace and security paradigm and system; rather than about assessing and redefining peace and security through a gender lens.
 As a result, the opportunity to create a new recipe for peace and security, based on taking women’s perspectives into account, is being lost.